jakemhiller/embot/README.md

 interact with Campfire.
 Install Tinder by typing `gem install tinder` in the terminal.

-Most command handlers in Embot makes use of the [Nokogiri gem](http://nokogiri.org) to scrape content from websites.
+Most message handlers in Embot makes use of the [Nokogiri gem](http://nokogiri.org) to scrape content from websites.
 Install Nokogiri by typing `gem install nokogiri` in the terminal.

 - - -

-## Creating Your Own Command Handlers ##
+## Creating Your Own Message Handlers ##

-Creating your own command handlers for Embot is pretty straigh-forward, if you know the [Ruby language](http://ruby-lang.org) of course. ;)
+Creating your own message handlers for Embot is pretty straigh-forward, if you know the [Ruby language](http://ruby-lang.org) of course. ;)

-Here are the steps to create a command handler:
+Here are the steps to create a message handler:

- * Create a new `.rb` file in the `lib/embot/command` folder
+ * Create a new `.rb` file in the `lib/embot/messagehandler` folder
- * Create a new class in the `Embot::Command` module that inherits from `Embot::Command::Base` class (see example code further down)
+ * Create a new class in the `Embot::MessageHandler` module that inherits from `Embot::MessageHandler::Base` class (see example code further down)
  * Implement a method called `process` which takes one parameter called `message` (will be an instance of `Embot::Message` class)
- * Return a message with one of `speak`, `paste`, `play` or `tweet` methods if you want the command handler to react to the given message.
+ * Return a message with one of `speak`, `paste`, `play` or `tweet` methods if you want the message handler to react to the given message.
  * If you don't want to react to the given message, simply return `nil`
- * `require` your new command handler at the top of the `embot.rb` file (`require './lib/embot/command/example.rb'`)
+ * `require` your new message handler at the top of the `embot.rb` file (`require './lib/embot/messagehandler/example.rb'`)
- * Register and instance of your command handler in the `@commands` array in `lib/embot.rb` file
+ * Register and instance of your message handler in the `@message_handlers` array in `lib/embot.rb` file

-### Example Command Handler File ###
+### Example Message Handler File ###

-This example command handler will write "Hey, watch your mouth!" if it sees a message that contain the word "fuck"
+This example message handler will write "Hey, watch your mouth!" if it sees a message that contain the word "fuck"

     module Embot
-      module Command
+      module MessageHandler
         class Example < Base
           def process(message)
             return speak("Hey, watch your mouth!") if message.body.include? 'fuck'